-- 7.3 It has long established road and rail links to London, the Midlands and the South West and benefits from an international airport.
-It has two Universities, an innovative and business focused college and business strengths in the creative, digital, finance, aerospace, marine and environmental technology sectors. - 7.4 It is one of the Country's main holiday destinations and benefits from 15 miles of coastline with world recognised Blue Flag beaches.
-It is renowned for its water sports, music and arts festivals and its annual air festival.
-Bournemouth's night-time economy has been accredited with the prestigious Purple Flag status for the last 10 years which is awarded to town and city centre's that meet or surpass the standards of excellence in managing the evening and night-time economy.
+- 7.3 It has long established road and rail links to London, the Midlands and the Southwest and benefits from an international airport and ferry port.
+It has three Universities, an innovative and business focused college and business strengths in the creative, digital, finance, aerospace, marine and environmental technology sectors. - It is one of the Country's main holiday destinations and benefits from 15 miles of coastline with world recognised Blue Flag beaches.
+It is renowned for its water sports, music and arts festivals.
+Bournemouth's night-time economy has been accredited with the prestigious Purple Flag status for the over 10 years which is awarded to town and city centre's that meet or surpass the standards of excellence in managing the evening and night-time economy. - The area offers a vibrant mix of entertainment facilities for residents and visitors alike with 7.5 two established theatres, restaurants, cinemas, concert venues, museums and historic sites.
+The entertainment economy is well served with a wide variety of restaurants, pubs, bars and clubs.

-- 7.5 The area offers a vibrant mix of entertainment facilities for residents and visitors alike with two established theatres, restaurants, cinemas, concert venues, museums and historic sites.
-The entertainment economy is well served with a wide variety of restaurants, pubs, bars and clubs. - 7.6 Further information and statistics relating to BCP Council can be found via the following link: https://www.bcpcouncil.gov.uk/Council-and-Democratic/Consultation-And-Research/Local-Data/Local-Data.aspx
+7.6 Further information and statistics relating to BCP Council can be found via the following link: Statistics, data and census | BCP (bcpcouncil.gov.uk)